amyasnikov/dimi/README.md

 Tired of complex abstractions?
 Tired of things like *"to do dependency injection let's first dive into providers, scopes and binders"*?

-Just want to inject dependencies and mock them during tests?
+Just want **dead simple syntax** for injecting dependencies and mocking them inside tests?

 Say no more!